-Our LEV Testing Report is one of the most thorough and detailed reports in the industry.
+Our testing report is one of the most thorough and detailed reports in the industry and one of our most critical LEV testing services.
 We stringently test LEV systems to ensure they're performing as per the initial benchmarked performance levels and adhere to HSE's HSG258 guidance.

-What Does The Law State About LEV Testing?
+What Does The Law State About LEV Testing Records?

-In addition, HSE requires an LEV system's records and manuals should be kept in a logbook for at least five years and be kept readily accessible at any reasonable time for an examination.
+In addition, HSE requires the employer to keep hold of the LEV system's test report records and manuals should be kept in a logbook for at least five years and be kept readily accessible at any reasonable time for an examination.

 We maintain a secure LEV Test Report Portal.
-A digital file-sharing platform whereby automatic reminders are sent out to help keep you HSE-compliant.
+Our portal is a digital file-sharing platform whereby automatic reminders are sent out to help keep you HSE-compliant.
 It will also archive documentation after 5 years (as per the HSE's recommendations) to save you time and money on administration efforts.

 By scheduling regular maintenance, as part of a PPM (planned preventative maintenance) schedule helps to prevent unplanned breakdowns.
 Having a comprehensive PPM in place can prevent the potential for breakdown, confirm safety, and ensure the LEV system is in an efficient working condition for operation.

-In the scenario that an LEV system fails to meet the required benchmark performance levels, recommendations will be made for maintenance work to be completed.
-A remedial works quotation will be assembled to reinstate the LEV system back to the required benchmarked performance levels.
+A LEV test will help to identify if the LEV plant or equipment has any defects, or defects pending.
+In the scenario that a LEV system fails to meet the required benchmark performance levels, recommendations will be made for maintenance work to be completed.
+A Remedial Works quotation will be assembled to reinstate the LEV system back to the required benchmarked performance levels.

 Should LEV Systems Be Serviced?